Hike at a Glance

 A haven for native wildlife like kangaroos, Greens Bush is the largest remaining fragment of native bushland on the Mornington Peninsula.

-Looking for hikes and trails in Mornington Peninsula National Park or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Mornington Peninsula National Park?
+Try these trails with a similar difficulty grade.

 Suggest an edit